krobelus/git-branchstack/README.md

   over the one-branch-per-reviewable-change model; `git branchstack` can be used to implement the first workflow, even when you have to use pull-requests.

-- In [My unorthodox, branchstack git workflow], Drew DeVault explains some advantages of a branchstack workflow.
+- In [My unorthodox, branchless git workflow], Drew DeVault explains some advantages of a similar workflow.

 ## Peer Projects